fieldflat/notion-cli-py/README.md

 ## License

-Licensed under the Hoge License.
+Licensed under the MIT License.

 ## Disclaimer

-This is NOT an official Notion product.
+This is **NOT** an official Notion product.